 The biggest disadvantage to using WhatsApp for business is that the app doesn’t support multiple devices for the same account.
 WhatsApp accounts are connected to a single phone number, so one phone number equals one device.
 This makes managing a WhatsApp Business account tricky for teams.
 One way around this is investing in the WhatsApp Business API.
 This tool is designed for larger companies who have the ability to take the WhatsApp API endpoint and integrate it into their business software.

-But I have a better solution: YoTengoBot, an AI-powered immigration chatbot that I created to help my own immigration law firm scale, and that now helps dozens of other immigration law firms too.
+But I have a better solution: YoTengoBot, an AI-powered immigration chatbot that I created to help my own immigration legal firm scale, and that now helps dozens of other immigration law firms too.

 A chatbot to help you scale WhatsApp Business on unlimited devices